The Wallflower (manga): Anime

+Reception

+Concerns of racism have been raised concerning the two characters who ring the gong.
+They are darker-skinned than the rest of the characters and dressed only in loincloths.
+Japan's issues with racism are well-documented.

 Live action drama

 In the 18th issue of Bessatsu Friend, it was announced that a live action drama adaption of the manga has been green-lit for airing in January 2009.
 On November 30, the cast was announced for the live action drama.
 Actor and member of the J-pop group KAT-TUN, Kazuya Kamenashi stars as Kyohei, while actress Aya Ōmasa plays the lead role as Sunako.
 This is broadcast on TBS with the opening theme, KAT-TUN's "Love Yourself (Kimi ga Kirai na Kimi ga Suki)".
 They added one more main character, Nakahara Takeru, the landlady's son.

 Influence

 The Wallflower has inspired a fashion line by Julie Haus that appeared in the 2008 New York Fashion Week.